 If you have a modern device capable of getting online, chances are that it has a camera.
 And if so, there’s a probability that someone is looking for money or a glance at your intimate moments.
 Such driving factors have made way for a thriving black market for compromised webcams and the videos or photos they can produce.
 That’s why you may have heard the suggestion to protect yourself by taping over your computer camera and other devices with cameras.

 The tip is not based simply on paranoia.
 In 2014, the FBI ran its largest cyber operation to date, in which scores of webcam hackers in more than 12 countries were arrested.
 The program, called Blackshades, gave users access to “photographs and other files on the victim’s computer and a record all of the keystrokes entered on the victim’s keyboard,” according to a report.
 It allowed them to steal passwords to the victims’ online accounts, and even activate the victim’s web camera to spy on them, all in secret.
+Here are 9 reasons your password is going to get you hacked.

 And that’s just one vindictive tool that hackers have used on computers around the world.
 Apparently, there’s some evidence to suggest that the FBI has also hacked into people’s computers in order to access their webcams for surveillance.

 Many Internet-connected webcams have their own IP address to permit remote access, which lets you connect directly to the webcam from anywhere in the world.
 However, if your camera is not protected by a strong password (which many of them aren’t), it makes it all that much easier for hackers to infiltrate.
-(Make sure you don’t use these password recovery questions that are insanely easy to hack.)
+Make sure you don’t use these password recovery questions that are insanely easy to hack.

 As for computer-connected webcams, hackers can use malware to access the cameras.
 This can happen when you accidentally click a bad link or download a sinister file.